Don't Be A Laughingstock: Stamping Out Financial Illiteracy -- Why It's Time to Take Action

 Being financially literate can lead directly to a more secure financial future.
 So why aren't more people getting educated on money management?

-By Vaibhav Kadikar, Founder and CEO, CloseCross, a decentralized prediction market platform
+By Vaibhav Kadikar, Founder and CEO, CloseCross, a decentralised prediction market platform

 Millennials—the generation of Americans born between the early 1980s and the mid-1990s—are the most educated generation to date.
 Today, over a third of Americans aged 25 to 34 have college degrees.
 The truth is that despite unprecedented levels of education when it comes to investing and personal finance, millennials are not well placed to make the most of it.